bpaw/Yelp/README.md

-# Project 3 - Yelo
+# Project 3 - Yelp

 Yelo is a clone of Yelp to search for restaurants using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).